The Vietnamese American Service Center

 These were later added to our team’s Confluence library to be more easily presentable and accessible.

 Once we had completed the User Personas, our next step was to create User Journey Maps.
-These served as a way to visualize the process a user goes through to accomplish their goals through the VASC, and helped the team to further empathize with the users and spot potential pain points and opportunities.
-It also helped us to identify what the users’ priorities were.
+These served as a way to visualize the process a user goes through to accomplish their goals through the VASC, and empathize with users, spot potential pain points, and identify their key priorities.

 By this time, we had a very good understanding of the users’ frustrations and priorities and were finally ready to enter the Ideation phase.
 Our next step was to do a ‘How Might We?’ exercise to collect our observations and then reframe them from problems into challenges with viable solutions.
 These, we prioritized based on feasibility and the impact they would make.